ExpressLRS/Docs/docs/software/gyro.md

 Move the stick 50% of the maximum travel, the aircraft will bank/pitch 50% of the **angle limit**.

-Example: if **limit roll** is set to `70deg`, and the aileron stick is helf way out, the aircraft will fly at a `35deg` banking angle.
+Example: if **limit roll** is set to `70deg`, and the aileron stick is half way out, the aircraft will fly at a `35deg` banking angle.

 #### Use Rate